-- Log in to the directory as an administrator.
-The URL is formatted https://server.domain.com:6443/arcgis/admin.
+- Sign in to the directory as an administrator.
+The URL is formatted as https://server.domain.com:6443/arcgis/admin.

 - Browse to security > config > update.

-- Open the Protocol drop-down menu and select your desired protocol.
+- Open the Protocol drop-down menu and select the desired protocol.

 Only in very rare scenarios will an administrator set the site protocol to HTTP Only.
 If you are not certain about your reasons for doing so, set the protocol as either HTTP and HTTPS or HTTPS Only.